 Guidelines

-Diets
+Medical procedures

-Supplements
+Medical specimen

-Exercise plans
+Physiological entity

-Anatomy
+Substances

 Properties of these core entities define the relationships between them, for example, linking medical therapies to medical conditions.

 This approach allows content authors to mark up pages in one of two ways.
 The preferred approach is to use the schema to mark up both entities and relationships, allowing for better retrieval when the user intent is known.
 For example, the following markup exposes the fact that this piece of content discusses ibuprofen in its role as a treatment for headache, thus allowing this content to be surfaced in response to queries about headache treatments: